Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 ### Evaluating the asynchronous DataLoader

-How to make sure the DataLoader is not a bottleneck for our model throughput?
+How can we make sure the DataLoader is not a bottleneck for our model throughput?
 In this tutorial we made an example benchmark to answer this question:
 1) As we will often measure time we will prepare a class to help us work with it: